 Since the introduction of the new competency based selection process for silk in 2005, Sherwood has been working with barristers to help them maximise the impact of their applications and the interview process.
-We had 45/119 of the successful candidates on the latest silk list with a success rate of 54% compared to 44% for the overall competition.
-So we worked with around 38% of all the successful silks this year in some shape or form (application form, interview or both).
-11/17 of the women we worked with got silk, with a 65% success rate.
+We had 47/108 of the successful candidates on the latest silk list; so we worked with around 44% of all the successful silks this year in some shape or form (application form, interview or both).
+15/20 of the women we worked with got silk, with a 75% success rate compared to a success rate of 55% for women in the whole competition - so 15 out of the 30 women who got silk this time, worked with us.
 We are proud of these statistics.

 So, what worries you about the process?